Pictet Water Fund

 Water stewardship policy

-Fund has a policy which sets out their expectations for how investee assets should manage water Climate Change & Energy
+Has a policy which sets out their expectations for how investee assets should manage their use of water - likely to focus on high users.
+Climate Change & Energy

 Climate change / greenhouse gas emissions policy